gastonamengual/gastonamengual-github.io/content/Machine Learning/k-Nearest Neighbors.md

 <br>

-As it can be observed, the Canberra distance provided the best result, followed by Mahalanobis and Manhattan.
+As can be observed, the five first distances performed similar in both Training and Validation set, with Manhattan performing better in the Training set.
+The worst distances were Cosine and Chebyshev.

 # 5 Prediction Map